tuckthomas/OpnLend/README.md

 **Update 04/10/2024:** While most of my time outside of work hours is dedicated to this application's ongoing development, those updates being viewable at https://opnlend.com, I am no longer providing updates to this repository.
 Much of this projects creation was done in hopes of it helping me find work in my field during a bout of unemployment.
 After many months of trying, I was unable to find employment in my field.
 However, I am extremely fortunate to have found work in an other area of passion that I have historically volunteered for; the ALS community.

-I plan to continue to develop this project in my spare time, with the hopes of either a) it turning into a passive income source, b) selling a portion of my current sole ownership to a private equity firm interested in funding its ongoing development, or c) selling the application in its entirety.
+I plan to continue to develop this project in my spare time, with the hopes of either a) it turning into a passive income source, b) selling a portion of my solely-owned equity to a private equity firm interested in funding its ongoing development in exchagne for equity, or c) selling the application in its entirety.

 ## Global Relationships
 The Global Relationships app serves two primary purposes: